rixx/cutebit-content/content/conferences/djangoconeu17-07.md

 * Written communication is preferable.
 * In the beginning a single contact person can be very helpful
 * Leave client contact to somebody else
-* Do not expect to handle smalltalk
+* Do not expect to handle small talk
 * Part time work and flexible work hours are very helpful
 * Provide inclusive coaching
 * Document your community, not only your tools